SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 The HTML-tool is designed for advanced text editing.
 It is a *what-you-see-is-what-you-get* rich text editor.
 Unlike the text tool, you can only edit its content in a dialog box.

+You add the HTML Tool like any other tool: drag it with your mouse from the toolbar onto your canvas to the location where you need it.

 ### Media